International Payment Information

 Deadline to Submit Supporting Documentation

-All documents must be submitted to your campus International Centre before the first (1st) day of class.
+All documents must be submitted within ten business days of the beginning of the term.
 Please see chart below for required documents.

 Supporting Documentation Required